CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 ## Where to get

 #### GiHub repo
-Cromwell CMS provides a [number of ready Frontend dependencies](https://github.com/CromwellCMS/bundled-modules).
-If they are referenced in package.json, they will be checked and downloaded upon system startup or any build command.
+Cromwell CMS provides a [number of ready Frontend dependencies](/latest-frontend-dependencies) from its GitHub repo.
+If they are referenced in your package.json, they will be checked and downloaded upon system startup or any build command.
 Note that it is important to have exact dependency version in package.json because we don't use npm version resolution mechanism here, all modules downloaded from the GitHub repo by their name and exact version.
 You should use them when it's possible instead of other node modules or self-bundled Frontend dependencies.
 It's important to maintain same bundles and versions across all Plugins/Themes.
 Especially it's useful for distribution, when a user installs your Theme, the CMS will automatically download its Frontend dependencies.